 Celery is written using Python but the protocol can be implemented in any language.
-Celery is used in production systems like for Instagram, to process millions of tasks every day.
+Celery is a best message queue for microservices, used in production systems like for Instagram, to process millions of tasks every day.
 It can also work with other programming languages using webhooks.
 There is a PHP client, Go client, a Node.js client and a Ruby-Client called RCelery.
 Celery is an open source message queue with 17.6K GitHub stars and 4K GitHub forks.

 4. Nsq — Realtime Distributed Messaging

 NSQ is an open source and modern real-time distributed memory best message queue designed to operate at scale.
 It is written in Go language and handles billions of messages per day on a large scale.
 NSQ message queue notification system has distributed message and decentralized topology structure.
 It’s characteristics are of no single point of failure.
 It enables fault tolerance and high availability coupled with the efficient delivery of messages.